ghc-proposals/ghc-proposals/proposals/0000-implicit-import.rst

 - Fully qualified imports with hidden declarations are not respected.
 With ``import qualified Data.Maybe hiding (mapMaybe)``, using ``Data.Maybe.mapMaybe`` is valid.
   If necessary, it might be possible to handle this case by adding extra checks to the new qualified name lookup implementation.
 - Only unknown fully qualified names are affected, the other language or compiler features are left unchanged.
-  In particular, typeclass imports are not changed.
-With ``Data.Generics.Labels.Field'``, the Field instance of Symbol from the generic-lens package is not imported
-  The user still needs to add ``import Data.Generics.Labels ()``.
+  In particular, typeclass instances are not changed.
+With ``Data.Generics.Labels.Field'``, the Field instance of Symbol from the generic-lens package is not imported, and the user still needs to add ``import Data.Generics.Labels ()``.

 Costs and Drawbacks
 -------------------
-The development cost should be minimal because the feature is already implemented for GHCi.
+TBD: estimate development and maintenance costs.

 This extension may improve the language's learnability for novice users by: